 This is not to say that this blog has no interest at all in audiovisual media.
 While the written word will be afforded a privileged position at this site, I do plan on punctuating regular posts (reviewing books, thinking through issues in documentary work, opining, and so on) with photo, video, and audio content.

 As for other housekeeping, I’ll be sharing recommended articles on my Pocket profile, which you can find here.
-You can also see what book I’m currently reading on Litsy (which is mobile-only; I’m “danielclarksonfisher”).
+You can also see what books I’m currently reading on WorldCat and Litsy.

 Lastly, I won’t be hosting comments at this site.
 Why?
 Because I’m with Jessica Valenti on this, and, besides, this is the internet — if you’ve got something to say, there’s no shortage of places where you can say it.

-So, welcome to this site’s rebirth!
+So, welcome to what I hope will be a rebirth of this site!
 Thanks for reading this lengthy introduction.
 And here we go…